 XBee radios are programmed using the program X-CTU.

 The firmware is the code that runs on the MiniBee and takes care of the communication with the XBee, reading out the sensors and driving the actuators, based on the configuration that is received.
 When you buy a MiniBee, it comes preprogrammed with:

 - the standard MiniBee firmware - which allows you to use the accelerometer and a lot of other sensors without having to program the MiniBee yourself

 - a bootloader - which allows you to upload new firmware through the Arduino IDE, if you want to use customized firmware

 The firmware is written in such a way that it communicates with the software that is provided for Sense/Stage.

-The coordinator node is a board that connects the XBee via USB to a computer.
-This is the bridge between the wireless communication between the XBees and the software running on the computer.
+The coordinator node is the bridge between your sensor network and the Pydon software running on your computer.

-The software is designed to interact with the firmware that runs on the MiniBees.
+Pydon is designed to work with a standard firmware that is pre-installed on the MiniBee boards.